Over 110 years of Otani businesses in Oxnard!

 *Fun Fact* If you know where to look, you can actually see the levels of expansion.
 For example, one of the four windows on the front of our building is taller (and the width and height of a door).
 Over 60 years ago, that was the original entrance to Otani's when Izzy first started.
 Oh, and the old ceiling fan, that has been there since day one too.

+Luckily, family friends moved into Toraichi's home upstairs and were able to save the house, but the businesses did not survive.
 Many Japanese families lost everything, but the Otani's were very lucky.
-Businesses had to close and property was lost, but the Otani Brothers refused to give up.
+Businesses had to close and property was seized, but the Otani Brothers refused to give up.

 1876 - America celebrated its centennial